Geometric Multimodal Contrastive Representation Learning: Experiments

 \section{Experiments}

 \begin{savenotes}

 \end{savenotes}

 We evaluate the quality of the representations learned by GMC on three different scenarios: \begin{itemize} \item An \emph{unsupervised learning} problem, where we learn multimodal representations on the Multimodal Handwritten Digits (MHD) dataset~\cite{vasco2022leveraging}.
-We showcase the geometric alignment of representations and demonstrate the superior performance of GMC compared to the baselines on a downstream classification task with missing modalities (Section~\ref{sec:experiments:unsupervised}); \item A \textit{supervised learning} problem, where we demonstrate the flexibility of GMC by integrating it into state-of-the-art approaches to provide robustness to missing modalities in challenging classification scenarios (Section \ref{sec:experiments:supervised}); \item A \textit{reinforcement learning} (RL) task, where we show that GMC produces general representations that can be applied to solve downstream control tasks and demonstrate state-of-the-art performance in actuation with missing modality information (Section \ref{sec:experiments:rl}). \end{itemize} In each corresponding section, we describe the dataset, baselines, evaluation and training setup used.
-We report all hyperparameters and architectures in Appendix~\ref{sec:appendix:hyperparameters} and~\ref{sec:appendix:architecture}.
+We showcase the geometric alignment of representations and demonstrate the superior performance of GMC compared to the baselines on a downstream classification task with missing modalities (Section~\ref{sec:experiments:unsupervised}); \item A \textit{supervised learning} problem, where we demonstrate the flexibility of GMC by integrating it into state-of-the-art approaches to provide robustness to missing modalities in challenging classification scenarios (Section \ref{sec:experiments:supervised});

+\item A \textit{reinforcement learning} (RL) task, where we show that GMC produces general representations that can be applied to solve downstream control tasks and demonstrate state-of-the-art performance in actuation with missing modality information (Section \ref{sec:experiments:rl}). \end{itemize} In each corresponding section, we describe the dataset, baselines, evaluation and training setup used.
+We report all model architectures and training hyperparameters in Appendix~\ref{sec:appendix:architecture} and~\ref{sec:appendix:hyperparameters}.
 All results are averaged over $5$ different randomly-seeded runs except for the RL experiments where we consider $10$ runs.
+Our code is available on GitHub\footnote{\url{https://github.com/miguelsvasco/gmc}}.

 \textbf{Evaluation of geometric alignment} To evaluate the geometric alignment of representations, we use a recently proposed \emph{Delaunay Component Analysis} (DCA)~\citep{dca} method designed for general evaluation of representations.
 DCA is based on the idea of comparing geometric and topological properties of an evaluation set of representations $E$ with the reference set $R$, acting as an approximation of the true underlying manifold.
 The set $E$ is considered to be well aligned with $R$ if its global and local structure resembles well the one captured by $R$, i.e., the manifolds described by the two sets have similar number, structure and size of connected components.